melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

     '}).listen(8080);'
 ```

 Notice how it even added a jsx function import to the file.
-This is why React had to be installed as a dependency, even though the file I made didn't use it directly: it is required when Node executes it later.
+This is why React had to be installed as a dependency, even though the file I made didn't use it directly: it is required when Node executes the loaded code later.
 Pretty cool.
-Babel was meant to transpile modern JS features that weren't in browsers yet to a more broadly supported syntax, but with its plugin architecture, basically the sky is the limit for code modifications before execution.
+Babel was meant to transpile modern JS features that weren't in browsers yet to a more broadly supported syntax, but with its plugin architecture, basically the sky is the limit in terms of code modifications before execution.

 ## Executing the transformed code

-I assume that _when_ the jsx functions are called, the output is a JSON structure describing the React component tree.
+I assume that _when_ the jsx function is called, the output is a JSON structure describing the React component tree.
 Yes it does, indeed.
-I logged out what the `renderJSXToHTML` function produces.
-It recursively processes the childen to produce the following input JSON structure,
+I logged out what the value of the `renderJSXToHTML` function accepts as an argument.
+It receivs something like the following input JSON structure, i.e. this is what jsx syntax is transformed to by the jsx runtime:

 ```js
 {